 Apply to Pierpont Community and Technical College and meet the general admission requirements of Pierpont Community and Technical College.
-On the application indicate Health Information Technology as your major of choice.
+On the application indicate Health

+Information Technology is your major of choice.
 If you are a current student at Pierpont Community and Technical College, complete a change of major form and indicate Health Information Technology as your major of choice.

 Students must complete each HLIN course with a grade of "C" or better, complete the support courses with a grade of "C" or better and maintain an overall 2.0 GPA to remain in the program.
-Students who receive a "D" or "F" in a course must repeat the course before continuing in the program's course sequence.
-If students receive two such grades in the same course, they will be removed from the program.
+Students who receive a "D" or "F" in a course must repeat the course the next semester that the course is offered.
+If the student receives two grades in the same course, they will be removed from the program.

-Support Coursework for HIT:

-ENGL 1104, 1108
+Support Coursework for HIT: ENGL 1104, 1108 OFAD 1150 MTH 1210 HLCA 1170 HLCA 1171 HLCA 1100 BIOY 1115

-OFAD 1150

-MTH 1210

-HLCA 1170

-HLCA 1171

-HLCA 1100

-BIOY 1115

-Exit Standards: To remain in and graduate from the HIT program, a student must earn overall cumulative GPA of 2.0.
+Exit Standards: To remain in and graduate from the HIT program, a student must earn an overall cumulative GPA of 2.0.
 Any classes accepted as substitutes for curricular classes also require a grade of "C" or above.
-Students who receive a "D" or "F" in a course must repeat the course before continuing in the program's course sequence.
+Students who receive a "D" or "F" in a course must repeat the course that the next semester the course is offered.
 If students receive two such grades in the course must repeat the course before continuing in the program.
 If students receive two such grades in the same course, they will be removed from the program.